Photos by Jesse Cowell

-Discover the vibrant musical journey of Elizabeth Tsung, an electric violinist and composer rooted in the heart of NYC.
+Elizabeth Tsung is a violinist and composer based in NYC.
 With over two decades of musical prowess, Elizabeth's journey began at the age of 11 when she became the youngest member of the prestigious New York Youth Symphony.
 Hailing from Long Island, NY, she continued to shape her artistry, earning a Bachelor of Music degree in Violin Performance from the University of Michigan in Ann Arbor.

 Elizabeth's musical achievements are marked by her performance of Milhaud’s L’Orestie d’Eschyle, a rendition that earned a GRAMMY award nomination.
 Under the guidance of notable teachers such as Yehonatan Berick, Judith Ingolfsson, and Nurit Pacht, she has become a versatile multigenre violinist.

-As a sought-after orchestral and chamber musician, Elizabeth has graced the stages of renowned institutions like Orchestra 914, Catskill Symphony Orchestra, Long Island Concert Orchestra, and more.
-Her journey has taken her to prestigious festivals, including the Eastern Music Festival, Le Domaine Forget in Canada, and The Next Festival of Emerging Artists.
+As an orchestral and chamber musician, Elizabeth has graced the stages of renowned institutions like Orchestra 914, Catskill Symphony Orchestra, Long Island Concert Orchestra, Park Avenue Chamber Symphony and more.
+Her journey has taken her to prestigious festivals, including concertmaster for the Eastern Music Festival, Le Domaine Forget in Canada, and The Next Festival of Emerging Artists.

-Currently serving as the piano and violin faculty for the Long Island Studio of Music and DZ Strad Violin Shop, Elizabeth performs on a custom-made violin by luthier Vittorio Villa, complemented by her electric violin from NS Design.
-Experience the harmonious blend of artistry, passion, and healing in Elizabeth Tsung's musical odyssey.
+Elizabeth performs on a custom-made violin by luthier Vittorio Villa, complemented by her electric violin from NS Design.

 Check out Elizabeth’s IMDB here.